 Is Pottery Microwave Safe

 Of course, pottery, like every other material, has its limitations.
-It’s breakable and can crack due to a sudden shift in temperature.
+It’s breakable and can crack if the temperature suddenly shifts.
 Ceramics are not as fragile as glass, but they often break upon collision.
 Uneven heating and extra stress also cause cracking.
 Ceramics aren’t immortal, but they’ll last until you buy or make a new one.

 Although most pottery is safe for microwaves, some of it isn’t.
-Here are a few tests you can do to check whether the pottery is microwave-friendly or not.
+Here are a few tests you can use to check whether the pottery is microwave-safe.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.